gvwilson/sensibleadventures/shapers/shapers.md

 but children age 10 and older can also be Directors.

 These rules focus on storytelling rather than realism.
+Dice rolls are kept simple,
-There are no complicated tables showing how much damage a katana does compared to a broadsword, and dice rolls are deliberately kept simple.
+and there are no complicated tables showing how much damage a katana does compared to a claymore.
 My thanks to the [Pip System](https://thirdeyegames.net/pip-system/), the [PDQ system](http://rpgsystems.wikidot.com/pdq-system), [Tiny Dungeon](http://www.gallantknightgames.com/tiny-dungeon-2e/),